-I provide a supportive space for you to talk things through, feel heard and valued, untangle, become unstuck and learn how to be more compassionate to yourself.
+Hi, I'm Jane.
+The most important thing I have to offer you is a supportive space - one where you can talk things through, feel heard and valued, untangle, become unstuck and learn how to be more compassionate to yourself.
 In turn, you'll start to feel more settled in your life, more accepting of yourself, less controlled by what other people think and more empowered to make any changes you need or want to make.

 Why Choose Me?

 After many years of helping and supporting people (both personally and professionally) in many different ways, I nestled into my role as a women's Wellbeing Coach.

 I was becoming more aware that many women don't feel that counselling is the right fit for them, but do acknowledge that they'd benefit from some form of support, or space to untangle, maybe someone to help them with a bit of accountability, and I was keen to provide that missing link.

 So, I combine the counselling skills I have - in helping women feel valued, heard and understood - with the coaching skills I've acquired, in helping women improve different aspects of their general wellbeing, sit better with their stresses, uncover their inner strengths and make positive life changes.
 My aim is to help women feel more settled within themselves and like themselves better, so that they can take more control and live their lives more positively.

 During lockdown I've not been working face to face with clients.
 Sessions are held on the phone or, if you'd prefer, by Zoom.